 The Dragon is Slayed, but the Campaign Lives On

-The Obsidian Portal ReForge was also one of my first opportunities to design and build features in an Agile environment.
-Using mock ups to drive the user feedback, beta test those designs live then move all design and front0end into a rapid evolving live application with local/staging/production environments, is still a process I use today, though in a much more focused manner.
+Obsidian Portal ReForged was also one of my first opportunities to design and build features in an Agile environment.
+Using mockups to drive the user feedback, beta test those designs live, then move all design and front-end into a rapidly evolving live application with local/staging/production environments, is still a process I use today, though in a much more focused manner.